hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/github.html.md

 ## Step 5: Contact Your GitHub Organization Admins

-When you requested organization access for TFE, GitHub sent an automated email to the administrators of your GitHub organization.
+If your organization uses OAuth app access restrictions, you had to click a "Request" button when authorizing TFE, which sent an automated email to the administrators of your GitHub organization.
 An administrator must approve the request before TFE can access your organization's shared repositories.

 If you're a GitHub administrator, check your email now and respond to the request; otherwise, contact whoever is responsible for GitHub accounts in your organization, and wait for confirmation that they've approved your request.